elisa-laviolette/archeosync/README.md

    - **Total Station CSV Files**: Folder containing CSV files from total station data
    - **Completed Field Projects**: Folder containing completed field projects (with .qgs files)
    - **Template QGIS Project**: Template project for field work (optional if using QField)
+   - **CSV Archive Folder**: Folder where imported CSV files will be moved after successful import
+   - **QField Archive Folder**: Folder where imported QField projects will be moved after successful import
 3. Select the appropriate layers for recording areas, objects, and features
 4. Configure field mappings for objects layer (number and level fields)
 5. Choose whether to use QField integration